How to make an Umizoomi birthday cake

 After quite a bit of thought I decided to make him his Team Umizoomi cake.

-easy way to make a Team Umizoomi birthday cake!!
+How to make an Umizoomi birthday cake!!

 1. Since Team Umizoomi is all about math, patterns and shapes, I decided to run with the shapes theme.
-I picked up a large rectangle shaped cake pan, a smaller square shaped cake pan and a tinier round cake pan.
+I picked up a large rectangle cake pan, a smaller square cake pan and a tinier round cake pan.

 2. To ensure kids who like vanilla got vanilla cake and the ones who love chocolate got chocolate, I chose to alternate cake layers.
 (I used this reliable vanilla cake recipe except I substituted the vegetable oil with organic unsalted butter and my favorite chocolate cake recipe.)

 3. For the frosting I cheated big time.
-I used Nutella to hold the stacked layers together, “glue” the kitkat bars to form a fence around each layer and hold the colorful M&Ms grass on the top!
+I used Noccialata to hold the stacked layers together, “glue” the kitkat bars to form a fence around each layer and hold the colorful M&Ms grass on the top!

 4. While pouring out the batter for the chocolate cake layers, I set aside a little batter to make mini muffins as well.
 Made tiny frosting shapes on these to contribute further to the shapes concept.